eng-gabrielscardoso/ufpa-algorithm-analysis/README.md

 This project requires you have installed in your machine the most recent version of Docker and Docker Compose, so make sure that you have them.

 First of all, clone the repository in your local environment.
 You could use the Github or Github CLI, or simple run `git clone https://github.com/eng-gabrielscardoso/ufpa-algorithms-analysis.git`.
-After it you have two options to configure the project, with SDK, with Docker only or using the Docker Compose (recommended).
+After it you have three options to configure the project, with SDK, with Docker only or using the Docker Compose (recommended).

+Before the installation, make sure to copy the `.env.example` file as your `.env`.
+Actually there area two variables:

+- `APP_ENV`: this is the environment that will be ran when the project were executed.
+There are two values possible here: `local` and `test
+- `API_BASE_URL`: this is the environment that will describe the API url that will be called by Axios when the project were use the Services.

 ## With SDK (NodeJS stack)